amlt-by-coinfirm/AMLT-Report-oracle/README.md

   * Solidity version lock
   * No formal verification needed
   * Audits should cover contracts/*.sol only
   * Many require()s are for client's/user's convenience.
-Also default values such as 0 are handled somewhat, helping troubleshooting
+Also undesired default values such as 0 are handled somewhat, helping troubleshooting
   * Terminology: client/user, clinet/account, owner/operator/admin, etc.
   * @notice is used unconventionally
   * string length (target) not checked because of high gas usage
   * Formal verification not (yet) supported: single developer project would not benefit much
   * We use `ethlint` and `solidity-docgen`
-  * No problems with transaction ordering: mainly intended to be used inside the same transaction *
+  * No problems with transaction ordering: mainly intended to be used inside the same transaction
+  * RecoverToken is not interface'd: not meant for end user, only admin use only.
+Same with RBAC
+  * Truffle takes care of versioning
+  * AMLTOracle not inheriting a general EIP-20 Oracle: no need, too messy
+  * Gas usage in ask()->set()-fetch() flow is optimized